thakkarp/machine-learning-for-taggging-graphic-designs/SETUP.md

         upload

-    - Upload the files train.ipynb tune.ipynb and deploy.idynb to the notebook instance.
+    - Upload the files train.ipynb tune.ipynb and deploy.ipynb to the notebook instance.

 **NOTE**: make sure you stop the instance when you aren't using it, or you will be charged for the time it sits idle.

 Now you should be ready to go!
-Head back to README.md to see whats next.
+Head back to [README.md](README.md) to see whats next.